LilyNeilsen/tswd-portfolio/final-project-part-three.md

 # Changes made since Part II
 Since part II, the major changes that I made were related to the story arc and story-telling aspect of this presentation.
 In my interviews, there was some confusion on why I was presenting these data and information, which was due to the fact that I was not finished with the Shorthand presentation at the time of the interviews.
 I however did need to do some work on developing the story, and so this feedback was helpful because it made me realize that I had parts of a story, but was not connecting them seamlessly.

-Regarding the visualizations, I kept the first the same, however I decided to change the second map because it felt that it did not provi-----------------------------
+Regarding the visualizations, I kept the first the same, however I decided to change the second visualization because I wanted to highlight the more rural states and how they have the largest percentage decreases in the country.
+The last change I made for my presentation was not content related, but it was how I refined who my target audience was.
+In Part II I mention those who are more fond of cities, but in Part III I emphasized at the end, specifically in the call to action that policy makers living in urban areas need to keep rural communities in mind.

 ## The audience